Acteus/ISO-Frontend/README.md

 The site will be automatically deployed when you push changes to the main branch.

+**Note:** If you encounter permissions errors, ensure that:
+- GitHub Pages is enabled in your repository settings
+- The repository is public (required for free GitHub Pages)
+- GitHub Actions are enabled in repository settings

 ### 4. Access Your Site

 Once deployed, your site will be available at: